-Proactively socialising your puppy is essential.
+Proactively socialising your puppy is essential by us the breeder, and their new family.
+We raise our puppies using an excellent program called “Puppy Culture”, which ensures puppies have the best possible start in life, ready to begin their new life with their forever family.
 Puppies have what is called a ‘critical socialisation period’ between approximately 3-12 weeks of age.
 The puppy’s experiences during this critical period of learning and development can influence and shape their behaviour well into adulthood.
 Providing plenty of opportunities for positive socialisation and exposure to different environments during this time can help to ensure your puppy grows into a well-adjusted adult that relates well to other dogs, other animals and people.
 This is why it is vital breeders are aware and expose their puppies to as varied and numerous different stimuli as possible, and not leave them alone all day to learn on their own.
 It is a very proactive role, and one of the most essential in breeding and raising happy well adjusted puppies.

 One way to begin socialising your puppy once in your care is to take him to puppy school classes once he has had his 2nd vaccination – these are often offered through veterinary clinics.
 You can also take your puppy to meet with the puppies and dogs of your friends and family, either at your house or their house.
 But you should make sure that the other dogs and puppies are friendly, healthy and up-to-date with their vaccinations.